 Upon the death of the policyholder, the insurance company pays the death benefit to the beneficiary of the policy.
+The beneficiary chooses a death benefit settlement option such as a fixed period settlement option.
 The death benefit from the life insurance policy is usually tax-free.
 Whole life insurance will cover your for your entire life.
 Term life insurance is temporary.

 Below is summary of some of the top whole life insurance companies and their dividend averages over time.

 Here’s a quick comparison of the top whole life insurance companies and their dividend averages over 10 and 15 years.